amirfakhrullah/MY-Shopee-Discount-Filter/README.md

 Changeable option:
 -The number of pages to search is set to 5.
-To change it, change the number of line 27 and 87
+To change it, change the value of line 27 and 87 of shopeeDiscount.py to your desired number of pages